Kanti Khadka

 There are various kinds of expenses while trekking in Everest Base Camp.
 The cost of EBC trek includes the cost of flights, accommodation, food, gear, travel permits, insurance, a guide, and other miscellaneous costs.

-The price of accommodation in the EBC trek depends on the comfort and facilities provides.
-There are tea houses along the trekking trails which are quite cheap.
-On the contrary, right next to tea houses, there are luxurious hotels.
-So, if you book the Everest Base Camp luxury trekking package, then your cost is going to be higher.
+The price of accommodation in the EBC trek depends on the comfort and facilities provided.
+There are tea houses along the trekking trails, which are quite cheap.
+On the other hand, right next to tea houses, there are luxurious hotels.
+So, if you book the Everest Base Camp luxury trekking package, your cost will be higher.

 In addition, you should expect to pay higher charges for accommodation as you go to higher altitudes.

-Guides and porter are a must while on a trek.
+Guides and porters are a must while on a trek.
 Their prices vary from 20 – 40 US$.
-There may be additional miscellaneous expenses while charging your electronic gadgets and tipping porters/ guides/ waiters.
+Additional miscellaneous expenses may occur while charging your electronic gadgets and tipping porters/ guides/ waiters.

 Days |